emredesu/blood-clot-warner/README.md

 # blood-clot-warner
-An app that will warns the user when they don't get up for too long.
+An app that will warn the user when they don't get up for too long.

 ## Roadmap: